Skip to Content

 Massey University recognises prior learning achieved within both formal and informal settings.
 Credit may be awarded for:

 It is important to consider all the costs involved in the study process.
 When studying at a distance as well as the tuition fees you should also take into consideration other costs involved in attending on-campus contact workshops, postage for assignments and so on.
-See fees and costs for more information on these costs, as well as information on possible funding sources.
+See the Fees web pages for information about fees and possible funding sources.

 We would like to help you make the right decisions when choosing and planning your study with us.
 We have people who can give you study advice to create an individual pathway for your programme.